Pinoccio/docs/carlo.md

 #### Parameters

-required
+Required

 - v1/{troop id}

 #### Return Values.

-returns a troop object by id. also contains "online" which represents is a lead scout in the troop has an open socket to base
+Returns a troop object by id. also contains "online" which represents is a lead scout in the troop has an open socket to base

 ```js